 is direct primary care recognized by the affordable care act (ACA)?

-The ACA always recognized Direct Primary Care (DPC).
+The ACA has always recognized Direct Primary Care (DPC).
 Luckily there is no more tax penalty for ANYONE since 2019!

 Can I use my hsa or HRA to pay for my direct primary care membership?
+YES!

 Do you provide routine pediatric and adult immunizations in your clinic?